PennyHow/PyTrx/README.md

 <h3>Links</h3>

-There are other useful software available for glacial photogrammetry: <br>
+There are other useful software available for terrestrial glacial photogrammetry: <br>

 <a href="http://www.lancaster.ac.uk/staff/jamesm/software/pointcatcher.htm">Pointcatcher</a> - Matlab-based GUI toolbox for feature-tracking and georectification <br>
 <a href="http://imgraft.glaciology.net/">ImGRAFT</a> - Matlab toolbox for feature-tracking and georectification <br>